secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Wireshark/Analysis with Wireshark.md

 ### Introduction
 -  `Wireshark` is a network traffic analyzer, capable of capturing live data off many different interface types (WIFI, USB, Bluetooth, etc.).
 - It then saves the traffic to several different formats.
-- Wireshark also aids users in diving deeper into the inspection of network packets than other tools.
+- Wireshark also aids users in diving deeper into the inspection of network packets, bringing you powerful analysis capability.

-- `Wireshark` is a free and open-source network traffic analyzer much like tcpdump but with a graphical interface.
-Wireshark is multi-platform and capable of capturing live data off many different interface types (to include WiFi, USB, and Bluetooth) and saving the traffic to several different formats.
-Wireshark allows the user to dive much deeper into the inspection of network packets than other tools.
-What makes Wireshark truly powerful is the analysis capability it provides, giving a detailed insight into the traffic.
-- Depending on the host we are using, we may not always have a GUI to utilize traditional Wireshark.
-Lucky for us, several variants allow us to use it from the command line.
+- While the GUI is what we will try to use the most, several CLI implementations also exist.

 #### Features and Capabilities: